 Campfire S’Mores Sourdough Loaf

 This is THE dessert bread of campfire season!
-Everything you love about smores, buttery crumbs, milk chocolate and marshmallow all rolled up into a delicious crusty sourdough loaf.
-The marshmallows dissolve into the bread giving it a beautiful sweet flavor studded with bits of chocolate.
-It’ll be sure to bring back memories of baking s'mores around a campfire- without the bug bites!
+Everything you love about s'mores, buttery crumbs, milk chocolate, and marshmallow, rolled up into a delicious crusty sourdough loaf baked in your Krustic Dutch Oven.
+The marshmallows dissolve into the bread, giving it a beautiful, sweet flavor studded with bits of chocolate.
+It’ll be sure to bring back memories of baking s'mores around a campfire - without the bug bites!

-Prep: Feed 20 grams of starter with 60 grams flour and 60 grams of water the night before making
+Prep: Feed 20g of starter with 60g flour and 60g of water the night before you mix the dough.

 PREP TIME8 Hours+ Overnight Proofing Time